afzalhussein/user-activity-tracker/README.md

 ### 4. ✅ `ActivityLogger.jsx`

 Counts clicks and logs them to the console only when the count changes.
+Tests verify initial rendering, click counting, and console logging on count changes.

 ```jsx
 import React, { useState, useEffect } from 'react';